 NOTE 4—The UHR Co-BF joint NDP sounding sequences initiated by a pair of UHR Co-BF beamformers are allowed to be done in the same TXOP or different TXOPs.

 TGbn editor, please insert the following text after the eighteenth paragraph in Section 37.7.3:

+(#415)In either the cross-BSS UHR Co-BF sounding sequence or the UHR Co-BF joint NDP sounding sequence, the responding AP uses the information carried in the BFRP Trigger frame to receive the subsequent EHT TB PPDU trasnmitted by the non-AP STA(s) associated with the initiating AP.